IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 UID2 provides the publisher with the following values required to use the client-side token generation feature:

-* A subscription ID
+* A Subscription ID
 * A public key

 You'll have one set of these values for your publisher testing environment, and a separate set for your production environment.

-To configure the SDK, call one of the following methods, with an object containing the **public key** and **subscription ID** that you received during account setup, as well as the user's hashed or unhashed <Link href="../ref-info/glossary-uid#gl-dii">DII</Link> (email address or phone number):
+To configure the SDK, call one of the following methods, with an object containing the **public key** and **Subscription ID** that you received during account setup, as well as the user's hashed or unhashed <Link href="../ref-info/glossary-uid#gl-dii">DII</Link> (email address or phone number):

 *  `__uid2.setIdentityFromEmail`
 *  `__uid2.setIdentityFromEmailHash`